cselab/Mirheo/README.md

   * substep integrator now takes a list of interactions
   * ObjStats plugin dumps additional type id field if activated
   * dump particles plugin does not need type infos
+  * dump particles plugin supports object and rod data
+  * remove dump particles rod plugin as it would now be redundant
 * add membrane with type id IC
 * add filtered membrane forces, which can be used in coordination with the type ids field
 * make Mirheo more usable as a library: